 - They invest in ninety-one days of maturity amount instruments.

-- Liquid fund is made for those investors who have savings bank accounts or fixed deposits (FDs / FDs), who aren’t eligible for surplus amounts and need to get higher returns.
+- Made for those investors who have savings bank accounts or fixed deposits (FDs / FDs), who aren’t eligible for surplus amounts and need to get higher returns.

-- Return on investment in liquid funds is around 6-8%, which is greater than fixed deposits.
+- Return on investment in is around 6-8%, which is greater than fixed deposits.

 - Easy Liquidity: you can withdraw your money within 24 hours.